MohamedSabthar/territory/Notes.md

   - bump minor version of the module
   - update the distribution version in Ballerina.toml

-- if there is a dependency with a bump bump the minor version of the module
+- if there is a dependency with a bump; bump the minor version of the module